luzny274/Taipei-Bus-Stop-Traffic-Prediction/README.md

 git push
 ```

-To pull other people changes from the repository:
+To pull other people's changes from the repository:
 ```bash
 git pull
 ```